-Academic Suspension - A student who is on Academic Warning, and who fails to meet the minimum academic standards as set forth in the chart above for a second consecutive payment period will be placed on Academic Suspension.
+Academic Suspension - Any student who fails to earn at least a 0.30 cumulative grade point average by the end of their first semester at Waynesburg University will be placed on Academic Suspension.
+Any student who is on Academic Warning, and who fails to meet the minimum academic standards as set forth in the chart above for a second consecutive payment period will be placed on Academic Suspension.